AlexsLemonade/reproducible-research/instructor_notes/06_script-content-and-stitching.md

 ## Activity Part 1: Exploring & running the R script & notebook

-At this point we will have completed a slide presentation that describes the R script contents.
+At this point we will have completed a slide presentation that describes the R script and notebook contents.
 This section is partially a review/reiteration of that content, followed by running the script on the command line.